dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/package-naming.rst

 packaging system.
 These package names start with the company ticker (e.g.
 SUNW).
 OpenCSW package start with “CSW”.

-Catalognames on the other hand, are names used in the catalog index.
+Catalognames are names used in the catalog index.
 This means that one package has two names, for example “CSWfoo” (pkgname) and “foo” (catalogname).

 Applications and named projects
 -------------------------------

-Use the project name, keep it short and simple.
-If the name consists of many words, separate words.
-Use dashes to separate words in the pkgname (CSWfoo-bar) and underscores in the catalogname (foo_bar).
+Use the upstream project name, keep it short and simple.
+If the name consists of many words, use word separators.
+Dashes are used to separate words in the pkgname (CSWfoo-bar) and underscores in the catalogname (foo\_bar).

 Shared libraries
 ----------------